juantimonescalona/dockerized-api-war/README.md

 * Spring DI with annotation+programmatic configuration

 ## Prerequisites
-1. Maven3 is required is build the application.
-It cannot be built with Maven2!
+1. Maven3 is required to build the application.
+It does not work with Maven2!
 1. Java 1.8+

 ## Key concepts